Spring Profiles and @Profile

 spring.profiles.active=dev

-However, starting Spring Boot 2.4, this property cannot be used in conjunction with spring.config.activate.on-profile
+However, starting Spring Boot 2.4, this property cannot be used in conjunction with spring.config.activate.on-profile, as this could raise a ConfigDataException (i.e. an InvalidConfigDataPropertyException or an InactiveConfigDataAccessException).

 To set profiles programmatically, we can also use the SpringApplication class: